Emotional & Mental Wellness

 Community violence is experienced every day by communities through gang violence or living in a place where political violence, or genocide is occurring.

 This type of trauma is also becoming experienced more frequently through violence such as a mass shooting at a school or public place.
-Sometimes groups of people are targeted for religious reasons such as a church, or for how people identify such as the Pulse shooting that took place at an LGBTQ bar in Miami.
+Sometimes groups of people are targeted for religious reasons such as a church, or for how people identify such as the Pulse shooting that took place at an LGBTQ bar in Orlando, Florida.

 11) A fear of harm or high stress environment